2021 Garfield County Fair & Rodeo royalty

 The Garfield County Fair & Rodeo Royalty program is dedicated to provide an opportunity for young women to be spokespersons for the Garfield County Fair & Rodeo, the sport of rodeo, the western way of life and their community of Garfield County.
 The Royalty program utilizes teamwork, organizational skills, public speaking, community service, and relationships to prepare participants in becoming future community leaders.

 Hello.
 My name is Haley Jo Brown.
-I am the Garfield County Fair and Rodeo Princess of 2020.
+I am the Garfield County Fair and Rodeo Jr. Queen of 2021.
 I am 15 years old and am a sophomore at Coal Ridge High School.
 I was born and raised in the Roaring Fork and Colorado River Valleys.
 I come from a family of rodeo participants and have competed in rodeos myself on several occasions.

 I have been riding horses since I was 3 years old, and I’ve loved horses ever since.
 I have been a member in 4-H for the last 8 years.
 I show livestock as well as horses at the Garfield County Fair.
 The County Fair is the highlight of my year and I am so excited to be taking on a bigger role this year.